- Maria Montessori

 The goal of early childhood education should be to activate the child's own natural desire to learn

-The Lower Elementary Program, like the primary, is a three year program from the ages of 6 to 9 years old.
+The Lower and Upper Elementary Programs, like the primary, is a three-year programs.
+The Lower Elementary Program from the ages of 6 to 9 years old.
+The Upper Elementary Program from the ages of 10 to 12 years old.
 As in the Primary classes, students spend all three years in the same classroom.
 These three years offer the child the opportunity to learn from their peers, learn at their own pace while being included in the whole class, to practice the skills of living in a diverse community, and deepening relationships with peers and teachers.

 Elementary-aged children continue to learn through the use of concrete materials as they move gradually toward increasingly abstract thinking.
 The Elementary lessons and materials are multi-sensory, dramatic, and impressionistic, serving to ignite the imagination and curiosity of the students.